lindseytummond/psychic-game/README.md

 - <a href="https://www.linkedin.com/in/lindsey-tummond-b86aa341/" target="_blank"> LinkedIn </a>

 ## Learning Points:
-- exploration into Javascript, specifically 'getElementById'
+- Exploration into Javascript, specifically `getElementById`
-- utilization of 'Math.floor' and 'Math.random'
+- Utilization of `Math.floor` and `Math.random`
-- understanding of multiple files and how to link file structure
+- Understanding of multiple files and how to link file structure

 ## Technologies:
 -   HTML